bill-scales/CephErasureCodingDesign/README.md

 # Erasure coding enhancements

 Hi, we are looking at enhancing Ceph erasure coding with the objective of improving performance.
 Here is our design document describing what we are hoping to achieve.
-Feedback is welocme, either on Slack #ceph-devel (https://app.slack.com/client/T1HG3J90S/C1HFZTW81) or get in contact will bill_scales@uk.ibm.com
+Feedback is welcome, either on Slack #ceph-devel (https://app.slack.com/client/T1HG3J90S/C1HFZTW81), raise an issue here on github or get in contact will bill_scales@uk.ibm.com

 ## Objectives